United 93 (film): Historical accuracy

 Of the four aircraft hijacked on September 11, United Airlines Flight 93 was the only aircraft that did not reach its hijackers' intended target.

-The timing of the events is changed for dramatic effect, with Jarrah making his final call to his girlfriend from the airport lounge, whereas he made it from his hotel room, and Mohamed Atta's “we have some planes” transmission being determined before Flight 11 crashed into the WTC; it actually happened after.
+The timing of the events is changed for dramatic effect, with Jarrah making his final call to his girlfriend from the airport lounge, whereas he made it from his hotel room, and Mohamed Atta's “we have some planes” transmission being determined before Flight 11 crashed into the WTC; it actually happened afterwards.
 In an interview, Ben Sliney said that Greengrass exaggerated other details for dramatic effect, such as he and various controllers swearing and shouting when in his recollection most people spoke quietly.

-The film suggests the hijacking taking place 46 minutes after takeoff, was on hesitation on the part of Jarrah, to the dismay of his fellow hijackers.
+The film suggests that hesitation on the part of Jarrah caused the hijacking to take place 46 minutes after takeoff.
 The hijackers' intended target is unknown, but the film depicts Jarrah taping a picture of the United States Capitol on the yoke.

-The cockpit voice recorder tape from United Flight 93 has never been made public; however, a transcript was made public after the film was completed, shedding more light on what actually happened in the final 30 minutes before the plane crashed.
+The cockpit voice recorder tape from United Flight 93 has never been made public; a transcript was made public after the film was completed, shedding more light on what actually happened in the final 30 minutes before the plane crashed.
 Some parts contradict the filmmakers' choices in terms of some dialogue and specific aspects of the event.
-For example, the pilots, Jason Dahl and LeRoy Homer Jr., are shown in the film being killed immediately during the hijacking.
+The film depicts the pilots, Jason Dahl and LeRoy Homer, being killed immediately during the hijacking.
 This was based on documentary evidence from the 9/11 Commission Report which indicates that at least one passenger reported in a cell phone call seeing two people, possibly the pilots, lying dead or injured on the floor outside the cockpit after the hijacking.
 Though Dahl is shown sending out the mayday call, Melody Homer claimed to recognise her husband as the voice of the mayday hailer.
 Due to the then forthcoming Zacarias Moussaoui trial, Jason Dahl's wife Sandy Dahl was unable to tell Greengrass what she believed really happened regarding her husband.
 Some statements made by the terrorists in the cockpit voice recorder transcript, as well as moans heard in the background inside the cockpit, raised doubts that both pilots were dead before the plane crashed.

-There is some controversy between some of the family members of the passengers and the investigative officials as to whether the passengers managed to breach the cockpit before the plane crashed.
-The 9/11 Commission Report concluded that "the hijackers remained at the controls but must have judged that the passengers were only seconds from overcoming them".
-However, many of the passengers' family members, having heard the audio recordings, believe that the passengers did breach the cockpit and struggled with the hijackers for control of the yoke.
+The film depicts the passengers killing Haznawi and Nami before breaching the cockpit and fighting Jarrah and Ghamdi for the plane's controls before the crash.
+There is controversy, between some family members of the passengers and the investigative officials, as to whether the passengers managed to breach the cockpit before the plane crashed.
+The 9/11 Commission Report concluded that "the hijackers remained at the controls but must have judged that the passengers were only seconds from overcoming them", while many of the passengers' family members formed impressions from listening to the audio recordings that the passengers did breach the cockpit and struggled with the hijackers over the controls.